mohamad-amin/SayehComputer/report/README.md

 #### **Load Addressed** `lda` (0010-D-S)
-We need to clocks to execute this operation.
+We need two clocks to execute this operation.
 In the first clock we move the address of the `Rs` register to `DataBus` and in the second clock we move the data in the `DataBus` to the `Rd` register.
 So in the first clock we:

 #### Store Addressed `sta`(0011-D-S)
 We need two clocks to execute operation.
 In the first clock.
 In the first clock the address of `(Rd)` must be put on the `AddressLogic` wire and indicate to the `address` signal of our `memory` and in the second clock the data of `Rs` register should be put in the `memory` with the indicated `address`.